petertriho/cmp-git/README.md

 **NOTE on sorting**

-The default sorting, orders by last updated (for PRs, MRs and issues) and latest (for commits).
+The default sorting order is last updated (for PRs, MRs and issues) and latest (for commits).
-That the menu is sorted that way, `cmp.config.compare.score,` should be after `cmp.config.compare.sort_text` in `sorting.comparators`.
-An example omparators could be:
+To make `nvim-cmp` sort in this order, move `cmp.config.compare.sort_text` closer to the top of (lower index) in `sorting.comparators`.
+E.g.

 ```lua
 require("cmp").setup({